edgio-docs/edgio-docs/guides/applications/v7/basics/origins.md

 - By default, our network disables delivery and responds with a `502 Bad Gateway` when we detect an origin server using a self-signed certificate during the TLS handshake.
 Allow {{ PRODUCT }} to serve traffic when it detects a self-signed certificate by enabling the **Allow Self-Signed Certs** option. <a id="certificate-pinning" />
 - Register the SHA-1 digest for the public key of your end-entity (i.e., leaf) certificate within the **Pinned Cert(s)** option.
 After which, our edge servers will respond with a `502 Bad Gateway` response when the SHA-1 digest for the public key detected from the origin server does not match one of the pinned certificates.

+## Follow-Up Requests {/*follow-up-requests*/}

+By default, {{ PRODUCT }} submits follow-up requests when an [origin is unavailable](#unavailable-servers).
+Customize this behavior and extend it to other status codes by setting the **Retry Status Codes** setting to one or more status code(s) (e.g., `429`, `502`, and `503`) to which the following configuration will be applied:

+-   **The number of seconds that our edge servers will wait before retry:** Determines the number of seconds that our edge servers will wait before retrying a request to that origin entry.
+-   **Maximum number of request retries:** Determines the maximum number of attempts that {{ PRODUCT }} will make to connect to that origin entry.
+-   **The maximum number of seconds our edge servers will wait before retry:** Determines the maximum number of seconds that {{ PRODUCT }} will wait between attempts to connect to that origin entry.
+-   **Ignore the Retry-After origin response header:** Determines whether {{ PRODUCT }} will ignore the `Retry-After` response header for this origin configuration.
+    -   **Enabled:** {{ PRODUCT }} will ignore the `Retry-After` header provided in the response.
+    -   **Disabled:** The `Retry-After` response header takes precedence over the origin configuration's **Retry Status Codes** settings.
+These settings will only be applicable when the `Retry-After` header is missing from the response.

 ## System-Defined Origins {/* system-defined-origins */}